-The Nordic Ecolabelled product must be sold with the relevant consumer information on the packaging or any other documentation accompanying the product.
+The Nordic Ecolabelled product must be sold with the relevant information on the packaging or any other documentation accompanying the product or on the manufacturer's website and be accessible to the users and installers.
 Only the requirements associated with the specific type of product have to be fulfilled.